 My teaching style is easygoing, but serious.
-I want to help you remember the subject, but also understand it, so that it sticks once the exam is over.
-I have a B.A. and teaching certificate in French (with an excellent accent for an American) and Spanish (which is okay, but compromised, thanks to my Italian).
-I did post grad at the Sorbonne, American Univ. of Rome, and recently got a 4.0 in US/AZ Constitution and SEI-Strategies for English Immersion (a prelude to getting an ESL certificate) at PVCC.
+I want to help you remember the subject, but also understand it, so that it sticks once the trip or exam is over.
+I have a B.A. and teaching certificate in French (with an excellent accent for an American) and Spanish (which is okay, but compromised, thanks to my fluent Italian).
+I did post grad at the Sorbonne, American Univ. of Rome, and got a 4.0 in US/AZ Constitution and SEI-Strategies for English Immersion.
 I completed Berlitz teacher training in English, French, Italian, and Spanish in 2008.
-I've subbed many ESL classes, and feel particularly close to kids, like mine, trying to assimilate into life in the U.S. I've been a lifelong reader and traveler, so languages, history (U.S., European, and Art), geography, and literature, are my strong points.
+I've subbed many ESL classes, and feel particularly close to kids, like mine, trying to assimilate into life in the U.S. I've been a lifelong reader and traveler, so languages, history (U.S., European, and Art), geography, literature, reading, and writing are my strong points.
 I work well with elementary kids and try to make their subjects fun.
 For example: Reading comes along with silly sounds or actions to help remember vocabulary).

 Sherry is a great tutor.
 Although the grammar side of Italian is a bit hard to understand, Sherry is very patient with our usual list of questions.
 And we love the tidy little tips and customs that we would never get to hear from a different style.
 We are having a blast and look forward each week.Patricia, 11 lessons with Sherry

 Sherry never ceases to amaze me-- always coming up with new and creative ways to not only improve the student's English skills, but also to expand his general knowledge.
 She keeps him interested and engaged.
 So appreciate the work she does.Tracey, 28 lessons with Sherry